moonmaster9000/rpsApp/README.md

 ## webSpecs

-This modules exports a contract for the frontend.
+This module exports a contract for the frontend.
 All frontend implementations conform to the contract.